Why your last video didn't work. (It wasn't the production.)

 • The Mission Metrics framework — the 3-5 numbers that actually prove it worked

 The "how" is the part agencies keep for themselves.
-We hand it over — because the product here is your autonomy, not your dependency.
+You get yours — because the ultimate prize for you is your autonomy.

 Not content first.
 Why first.
 Audience second.
 Content last.